statpascal/emul99/readme.txt

 TiPi

-The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the "rom" directory.
+The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the "roms" directory).
 On the Raspberry Pi side, WebSocket emulation mode needs to be enabled; the file README.md in the emulation directory of the tipi installation provides further details.
 IP and port of the WebSocket server are set in the configuration file of